NeverFuuN/neverfuun.github.io/README.md

   - limit personalized ads in your Google account and device settings (limit ad tracking);
   - disable backup for the App in your device settings if desired.

-If you have questions about data or want more details about what may be associated with your device via Firebase/AdMob, you can contact me at:
+If you have questions about data or want more details, you can contact me at:
 **viashmadev@gmail.com**

 ---